 3. Now make your Profile stand out and add your name, photo, bio and website

 - Having an up-to-date profile also makes it easier for your friends to find you and for people to see the awesome routes you've published!

 - How to edit your profile

-4. Play around with the app and get used to the layout of the Map, Tracking, Activity and Profile tabs and the different terrain tools and overlays
+4. Play around with the app and get used to the layout of the Map, Tracking, Discover and Profile tabs, following other users and the different terrain tools and overlays

 5. Next up, either record an adventure with our built-in tracking, or connect a tracker and add some of your recent adventures automatically to your profile

 - How to record your adventures with FATMAP: How can I track my adventures?

 6. View a fly-through of your tracks!
 Simply select one of your adventures and hit the plane icon to see a glorious fly-through on our high-resolution 3D map

 7. Now you've added some activities, take it to the next level and upload a Route